Does that sound amazing? It was.

 Ultimately, I opted to stay, which was a VERY smart choice, because among the performances that the monks wanted to show us was something called The Snow Lion Dance.
 First, a monk enchanted the children with a description of the mythical snow lion.
 Then, from out of another room and into the performance space, danced--

 All the children were sitting in a large group on the floor of the hall, with adults around the perimeter.
 In the next part of the dance, all of a sudden the Snow Lion leapt and danced right into the middle of the group of children.
-The children scattered, shrieking and laughing and tumbling all over each other, only to race right back when the Snow Lion settled down amongst them and almost fell asleep again:
+The children scattered, screaming and laughing and tumbling all over each other, only to race right back when the Snow Lion settled down amongst them and almost fell asleep again:

 It was basically the best time that they'd ever had in their lives.